rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 ## What are count-data?

-Data are stored in tables most of the times.
+Data are stored in tables most of the time.
 This data is called **tidy** if:

 * Each row is an observation
 * Each column is a variable